Jec-Ooro/AWSCloudJourney/Nessus Setup.md

 - It was a successful credentialed scan

-## Congrats, you just set up a credentialed vulnerability scan with Nessus on your Redhat 9 EC2
+## Congrats, you just set up a credentialed vulnerability scan with Nessus expert  on your Redhat 9 EC2 instance